MusicInfuser: Making Video Diffusion Listen and Dance: Layer Adaptability

 \section{Layer Adaptability}

 The imaging and aesthetic quality of the base model~\cite{genmo2024mochi} is presented in Fig.~\ref{fig:layer}.
 This is analyzed with STG~\cite{hyung2024spatiotemporal}, an inference-time technique, and the score is calculated with VBench~\cite{huang2024vbench}.
-Based on the imaging quality, we choose the top 16 out of 48 layers in terms of image quality to select the layers.
+Based on the imaging quality, which is highly related to the structure and noisiness of the video samples, we select the top 16 out of 48 layers in terms of imaging quality.